top of page

 • Personalized learning: These platforms adjust to each student's level, so they are always challenged but not frustrated.
 This means that if a child is struggling with a concept, they can spend more time on it.
 If they are excelling, they can move ahead at a faster pace.

+Want to balance screen time with hands-on learning?
 The School House Anywhere (TSHA) believes in the power of hands-on, screen-free learning, especially for young children.

 Here's how TSHA promotes screen-free learning: